 To prepare edaBarCamp, we kindly ask you to propose your session-ideas in advance at our session proposal forum.
 Joining our open web forum you have the opportunity to read and discuss all session proposals and that way to provide clues about the possible session topics.

-(For a short explanation in german refer to the following OFFIS-Newsletter article: edaBarCamp_offisNewsArticle.pdf ).
+(For the 1st edaBarCamp a short explanation in german was available in the OFFIS-Newsletter article: edaBarCamp_offisNewsArticle.pdf ).

 Orientation on the 'Rules' of BarCamp

 - 1st Rule: You do talk about BarCamp.